mirage/mirage-www/tmpl/blog/introducing-irmin.md

 that graph in an Irmin block store.

-Having a persistent and immutable history is good for various obvious reasons, such as access to a nice forensic tool if an error occurs or snapshot and rollback features for free.
-But an other less obvious nice property is the fact that we can now find the greatest common ancestors of two data structures.
-This solves the first point above.
+Having a persistent and immutable history is good for various obvious reasons, such as access to a forensics if an error occurs or snapshot and rollback features for free.
+But another less obvious useful property is that we can now find the greatest common ancestors of two data structures without an expensive global search.

 The second mechanism is that we require the data structures used in Irmin to be equipped with a well-defined 3-way merge operation, which